RPesenko/OpsMgr-Scripts/GMSA/readme.md

 This script can be used to automate the required changes for your own environment.
    - Replace the string "Contoso" with your domain name
+   - Replace the string 'CONTOSO_MG' with the name of the SCOM management group
    - Replace the string "OMMSAA_GMSA$" with your Management Server Action Account name.
    - Replace the string "OMSDK_GMSA$" with your Data Access Service/Config Service account name.
    - Replace the string "OMDW_GMSA$" with your DataWarehouse Data Writer account name.